MichaelCurrin/dev-cheatsheets/cheatsheets/containers/dockerfile.md

 # cp -r src /root/src

 # Warning.
-# If the destination is a directory, the whole directory will be copied into the directory.
+# If the destination is a directory, the whole directory will be copied INTO the directory.
 COPY src fuzz
+# i.e.
 # mkdir /root/fuzz
 # cp -r src /root/fuzz/src
 # NOT